copyleftdev/markdown-cv/source/cv.md

 > In this role I held multiple positions at Guidance Software in both RD and Devops.

 - Developed Test plans for [Enforce eDiscovery](https://www.guidancesoftware.com/encase-ediscovery).
-- Conducted (BDD)Functional, (Jmeter)Performance , (Selenium)UAT, Security testing for Encase eDiscovery.
+- Conducted Functional,Performance , UAT, Security testing for Encase eDiscovery.
 - Conducted [NIST](https://www.nist.gov/nist-quality-system) certifcation testing for final builds.
 - Created clear and precise bug reports containing [steps to reproduce, log entries, and if possible the code causing the issue].
 - Promoted to Devops Engineer to support a Cloud based Product [Enforce eDiscovery] in production.